 Cognitive Decline, Delirium, Alzheimer’s and Dementia in the Elderly

-A team of researchers in France and Canada published findings that that people over the age of 65 who take benzodiazepines longer than 2-4 weeks may have an increased risk for Alzheimer’s disease.
+A team of researchers in France and Canada published findings that people over the age of 65 who take benzodiazepines longer than 2-4 weeks may have an increased risk for Alzheimer’s disease.
 Taking the drug for three to six months raised the risk of developing Alzheimer’s by 32%, and taking it for more than six months boosted the risk by 84%.
 In the study, the greater people’s cumulative dose of benzodiazepines, the higher their risk.

 Accidents in the Elderly